 Canon Pixma iP8720 Wireless Inkjet Photo Printer.
 If you’ve been shooting photos for a while, getting print results that accurately match your creative vision becomes all the more important.
 The PIXMA iP8720 offers high resolution quality at a price that won’t break the bank.
 It prints at a maximum output of 2400 x 9600 dpi with striking and vibrant color great color photo printer.
 The iP8720 features a wide format feed system and six color ink system designed to give you top quality gallery-sized prints.
 The iP8720 is not outstanding when it comes to monochrome printing, however.
 If you’re a black and white photographer you’ll want to look into . . .

 Canon Pixma PRO-100 on the other hand is a budget friendly model that provides superior monochrome results.
 And it’s no slouch when it comes to color printing either.
 The PRO-100 prints at a vibrant 4800 x 2400 dpi for crisp and clean images.
-This printer has a pretty steep price tag of $380 so why not save on Pixma Pro-100 cartridges with CLI-42 ink bundles?
+Save on Pixma Pro-100 cartridges with compatible CLI-42 ink bundles!

 Canon Pixma PRO 10.
 The Canon Pixma PRO 10 is a professional photographer’s dream.
 It utilizes a 10 color LUCIA pigment ink system with individual 3 black inks designed to provide amazing monochrome photos.
 It also features a Chroma Optimizer that ensures inks apply smoothly on paper for reduced metamerism and bronzing.
 The Pixma PRO 10 also uses an Optimum Image Generating System which chooses the optimal ink mixture for every area of your image.
 Print photos as big as 13” x 19” with resolutions of up to 4800 x 2400 dpi.
-The Pro 10 unit costs around $650-700 but you can save 53% off the price of an original Canon cartridge by using compatible ink for the Pixma Pro 10.
+You can save 53% off the price of an original Canon cartridge by using compatible ink for the Pixma Pro 10.

 Epson SureColor P800 Inkjet Printer.
 For a wide format high def printer with quick delivery, the Epson SureColor P800 can’t be beat.
 It’s 17” x 22” feeding apparatus produces images up to 2880 x 1440 dpi in resolution.
 It’s also fast—you can print an 8” x 10” full color image in as little as 113 seconds with no image quality loss.
 The Surecolor 800 uses a Micropiezo AMC printhead with nine pigment-based ultrachrome HD inks for lifelike photographs.
 It also features an advanced black and white mode for monochrome photogs.
 Finally, it’s enhanced Variable Droplet tech can produce ink droplets as small as 3.5 picoliters, which is ideal for presenting lifelike sharpness in any image.